akazukin5151/approportionment/README.md

 - `usize::MAX` is `2^64 − 1` for 64-bit
 - `isize::MAX` is `2^63 − 1` for 64-bit

+# Limitations

+There are other very important factors that the graphs do not emphasize enough or just ignores.

+## District magnitude

+The district magnitude (total number of seats) must be large enough, otherwise they will not be proportional enough no matter what allocation method is used.
+There just aren't enough seats to represent everyone fairly.
+Fortunately you can adjust the district magnitude for these simulations, so do use it to inform your choice.
+Small district magnitudes effectively increases the natural threshold, which brings us to the next point.

+## Thresholds

+Thresholds obviously distort proportionality.
+Thresholds do not always prevent extremists from winning seats, in fact they might amplify their influence.
+See [The threshold of political pain: How a tiny reform radicalized Israeli politics](https://www.timesofisrael.com/the-threshold-of-political-pain-how-a-tiny-reform-radicalized-israeli-politics/).
+In my opinion, the entire point of proportional representation is to give representation to "unpopular" parties, so using thresholds to prevent "unpopular" parties from winning seats is contradictory and undemocratic.

+A threshold at 5% sounds reasonable, after all if a party wins just 5%, isn't it unpopular enough to not win any seats?
+But it doesn't work like that because multiple parties will fail to reach the threshold.
+Suddenly your mere 5% threshold turns into depriving [16% of the population](https://en.wikipedia.org/wiki/2013_German_federal_election#Results) from representation.
+In the most extreme case in [Turkey](https://en.wikipedia.org/wiki/2002_Turkish_general_election#Results), a mere 10% threshold was five times as effective and deprived 47% of the population from representation, and the AKP nearly won a 66% supermajority with only 34.28% of the vote.

+If you're going to have an explicit threshold, I would reverse this and guarantee that most of the population will be represented.
+For example, "aim to represent at least 95% of the popular vote", aiming to represent as much parties as possible to hit 95% of the vote.
+No matter if 1 party or 10 parties failed to enter parliament, at most 5% of the population would be unrepresented.

+## Levelling seats

+Finally, this project models a single constituency only and does not have levelling seats.
+This can be a single nationwide district like the Netherlands.
+This can also be a local constituency district (eg Dublin Central, Södermanlands län).
+All methods here are proportional only within their district.
+For local constituency districts, this means the results will not be proportional nationwide.
+For party list PR systems, levelling seats are often used to ensure the nationwide seats are proportional.
+None of the countries that use STV for the national legislature (Ireland, Australia, Malta) has nationwide compensatory seats, so while STV is proportional within districts, they are not proportional nationwide.
+This is not a problem for subnational elections such as councils in Scotland and New Zealand, because there is one STV district for the entire council legislature.
+Proportional methods cannot be naively combined across districts.

+This presents another problem for STV, because it is difficult to do nationwide compensatory seats.
+A nationwide STV district in parallel with local districts will not work because this is not compensatory.
+Either the STV used in local districts has to be modified to depend on nationwide rankings, or a party list system has to be used to provide levelling seats.
+The latter is problematic as it is no longer party agnostic.
+The former would add even more complexity to the already complex STV.

 # Q&A

 ## What about mixed compensatory systems?